What is the cost of making an LPA?

 The drawback of DIY LPAs is the risk that it is not done correctly and is either invalid or open to legal challenge.
 So while savings might be achieved in the short term, the costs could be significantly greater in the longer term.

-To find out more about making an LPA then give us a call on freephone 0808 139 1606 or email us at [email protected]
+If you have any questions about the cost of making an LPA then give us a call on freephone 0333 888 0404 or email us at [email protected]